Astros vs. Dodgers Player Props Betting Odds

-You can wager on player prop bet odds for Freddie Freeman, Alex Bregman and others on the Los Angeles Dodgers and Houston Astros before their matchup at 10:10 PM ET on Friday at Dodger Stadium.
+Those looking to place a player prop bet can find odds for Freddie Freeman, Alex Bregman and others in the Los Angeles Dodgers-Houston Astros matchup at Dodger Stadium on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!